Hastings Business Service

 Licenses and Certifications

 Developed and implemented computerized database record-keeping system.
-This allowed entire department to retire its manual card-file system, greatly reduced daily record-keeping time, and enabled staff of 30+ to access records directly from their personal computers.
+This allowed entire department to retire its manual card-file system, reduced daily record-keeping time, and enabled staff of 30+ to access records directly from their personal computers.

 My aim with the finished resume is to focus on your accomplishments, not dwell on tactical day-to-day items.
 If you can give numbers and percentages, this adds even more weight.

-I do most of my original writing in the Cover Letter, Professional Profile, and Core Competencies or KSA (Knowledge, Skills, Abilities) section, based on your input.
+I do most of my original writing in the Cover Letter, Professional Summary, and Core Competencies or KSA (Knowledge, Skills, Abilities) section, based on your input.
 The Experience section will be a blend of your writing and mine.
-Depending on the need, I may edit and rewrite this section lightly or more heavily.
+Depending on the need, I may edit and rewrite this section either lightly or more heavily.

 Don't Get Personal